Shu Matsubara Knives – the perfect Kyushu Souvenir

 This included a handle of my choice in the case of the unfinished knife, engraving and super nice packaging.

-My knifes in hand and having given my credit card a nice spin before returning home, I walked back to Matsubara train station in the blazing midday heat, thankful for the shade and drinks vending machine at the tiny station.
+My knives in hand and having given my credit card a nice spin before returning home, I walked back to Matsubara train station in the blazing midday heat, thankful for the shade and drinks vending machine at the tiny station.

 How to get to Shu Matsubara Knives

-If you have a car, it is super easy. get on the Nagasaki Expressway, leave at Omura Interchange, follow Route No. 34 to Matsubara.
+If you have a car, it is super easy.
+Get on the Nagasaki Expressway, leave at Omura Interchange, follow Route No. 34 to Matsubara.
 Shu Matsubara workshop and shop are directly on Route 34, approximately opposite the eye-catching A-Z Hotel.
 Look for “Tanaka Kama Industry” or “田中鎌工業” on a map.
 It takes about 30-40 minutes from central Nagasaki.

 An alternative route is to head north to Togitsu then take the Route 204 along Omura Bay.
 Since the speed limit is 40-50km/h and the road is really windy, it will be a much longer but scenic ride.